rfong/sustenance/not_too_sweet/sour_cream_banana_bread.md

 + Mix the dry ingredients.
 Mix the wet ingredients in a separate bowl.
 Combine thoroughly.
 + Then smash in the bananas.
 Easiest to wait to do this after mixing the homogeneous ingredients.

 Grease a 9x5 loaf pan and bake for 350F for ~75 minutes (or until a toothpick comes out clean).
 Needs less time if you do it with more sugar.
+Let cool, then put it in the fridge and do not think about it for at least 12 hours.

 + Baking in one 9x5 loaf pan will yield a moist loaf with a square-ish cross-section.
 + If you're a sucker for that caramelized-brown crust, you can split it into two 9x5 loaf pans or one 9x9 pan and bake for less time.

-Do not sample until it spends a night in the fridge.
-Trust me.